K-PaaS/application-platform-guide-eng/user_guide/development_application/java.md

 ```

 #### 2.6.
 Sample App Login
-1) When java-sample.52.71.31.153.xip.io is accessed at the browser, the login screen appears.
+1) The login screen appears when java-sample.52.71.31.153.xip.io is accessed in the browser.
 Enter admin/admin to log in.

 <img src="./images/java/image18.png" width="350" height="300" />